prettier/prettier/docs/options.md

 `false` | `--jsx-bracket-same-line` | `jsxBracketSameLine: <bool>`

 ## Arrow Function Parens
-Use parens around a sole parameter of an arrow function, when possible:
+Whether to use parens around a lone parameter of an arrow function, when possible:

 - `const fn = a => a.id;`
 - `arr.map(x => x.id)`